lxvm/AutoBZ.jl/docs/src/pages/demo.md

 # Demos

+Demonstrations of the library are available in the `demos` folder of the repo.
+Below, there are several tutorials that construct examples from toy models.

 ## DOS of the integer lattice tight-binding model

 To demonstrate setting up a DOS calculation with AutoBZ, we consider a